- Visit Campus

 The Coyote Commitment Achievement Scholarship of $1,500 per year is renewable up to four years.
 Recipients must maintain a minimum 3.0 USD cumulative grade point average.

 The Coyote Commitment Promise Scholarship of $1,000 per year is renewable up to four years.
 Recipients must maintain a minimum 2.5 USD cumulative grade point average.

-The Coyote Commitment Grant of $1,000 per year is renewable up to two years.
+The Coyote Commitment Grant of $500 per year is renewable up to four years.
 Recipients must maintain a minimum 2.5 USD cumulative grade point average.